qsniyg/ksp_stuff/README.md

 # Deprecation

-This repository is mostly deprecated, as this patchset will fix USVFS under wine: https://gist.github.com/qsniyg/ec21d68f9407991a1043a71fa6ffd4cf
+~~This repository is mostly deprecated, as this patchset will fix USVFS under wine: https://gist.github.com/qsniyg/ec21d68f9407991a1043a71fa6ffd4cf .~~

-USVFS might also include a workaround for wine in its next release.
+Wine 4.21 includes both patches in the above patchset.

 # movfs4l.py